U.S. almond growers say 'nuts!' to Russian import limits

 CHICAGO With Russia pitting itself against the United States, the European Union and other major trading partners with bans on agricultural imports, an outsized share of the trade dispute is falling where Vladimir Putin may never have expected: On the almond growers of central California.

 Almonds are the top agricultural export to Russia from the Golden State, followed by pistachios, rice, prunes and wine.
-Last year, California exported $102.4 million (60.94 million British pound) worth of the nuts to Russia, making it the eighth largest foreign market.
+Last year, California exported $102.4 million (£60.9 million) worth of the nuts to Russia, making it the eighth largest foreign market.
 Nationwide, almonds rank third among farm products exported to Russia, behind chicken and cattle.

 Before U.S. trade friction with Russia started rising early this year, California nut growers had big plans for Russia--a market the world's largest almond processor, Blue Diamond Growers, first cracked in 1968.